trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D37 - January 30, 2018
+Continued with the Building Web Applications in PHP Coursera course.
+Installed MAMP, watched all of the Week 5 intro to PHP videos, and took and passed the week 5 quiz.

 ### R1D36 - January 29, 2018
 Blew through Weeks 2 and 3 of the course because they were HTML & CSS reviews; I have a good grasp of HTML/CSS.
 Now I need to install MAMP and begin the PHP portion of the course.